Skip to main content

 • DNS TXT

-With this validation method, DigiCert sends three sets of DCV emails: WHOIS-based, constructed, and DNS TXT-based.
+With this validation method, DigiCert sends three sets of DCV emails: DNS TXT-based, constructed, and WHOIS-based.

 To demonstrate control over the domain, an email recipient follows the instructions in a confirmation email sent for the domain.
-The confirmation process consists of visiting the link in the email and following the instructions on the page.
+The confirmation process consists of visiting the link provided and following the instructions on the confirmation page.

-For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail subdomain of the domain being validated.
+For the email to DNS TXT contact DCV method, DigiCert sends an authorization email to the email addresses found in the DNS TXT record on the _validation-contactemail subdomain of the domain you are validating.
+When validating a domain, make sure to select the Verification email DCV method.

 Name